containers/fuse-overlayfs/fuse-overlayfs.1.md

 65534:65534
 ```

 65534 is the overflow ID used when the UID/GID is not known inside the user namespace.
-This happens because both users 0:0 and 1:1 are not mapped.
+This happens because neither user IDs 0 nor 1 are mapped.

 To map them, we'd mount the fuse-overlayfs file system using the following namespace configuration: